As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Repel offers a lifetime replacement guarantee — if it breaks, they replace it.
 Totes offers no equivalent guarantee.
 The fiberglass construction also means Repel physically lasts longer than Totes’ steel-frame models which can snap or bend permanently in strong wind.

-Totes offers umbrellas starting around $10-15.
+Totes umbrellas start around $10-15.
 Repel starts around $25-30.
 For occasional light-rain use where wind isn’t a concern, Totes offers reasonable value.
-For daily use in variable weather, Repel’s durability and guarantee make it better value long-term.
+For daily use in variable weather, Repel’s durability and lifetime guarantee make it better value long-term — one Repel lasting 5 years replaces 3-5 Totes umbrellas.

 When to Choose Repel

-- You commute in a city with wind tunnels
+- You commute in a city with wind — NYC, Chicago, Seattle, London

 - You travel frequently and face unpredictable weather